Tools4everBV/HelloID-Conn-Prov-Target-Esis_Employee/readme.md

 > - **wachtwoord**: Only map for Create when NOT using SSO.
 Set to `"true"` to have Esis generate and email a password to the user.
 > - **ssoIdentifier** and **preferredClaimType**: Only map for Create when using SSO.
 Remove these fields when not using SSO.
 > - **gebruikersnaam**: Only mapped for Create.
 The username becomes the account reference.
-> - **roepnaam**: Required for all actions (Create, Update, Delete).
-Updates without this field will result in an error.
+> - **roepnaam**: **MANDATORY** for all actions (Create, Update, Delete).
+Must be mapped with an actual value (not "None") and enabled for each lifecycle action.
+Requests without this field will fail.
+> - **bestuursnummer**: Not mapped in fieldMapping - automatically added by the connector from the configuration.

 ### Script Mapping
 Besides the configuration tab, you can also configure script variables.